DnD 5e Feats

 Actor

-A cool feat, if a little clunky.
-This Mission Impossible style feat is solid for infiltration, though there are spells that are similarly as effective.
-The fact that it is a half-feat certainly makes up for it a bit, but it’s questionable to choose a feat that a spell like Invisibility can accomplish quite easily, if in a different manner.
+This is a cool feat, if a little clunky.
+The Mission Impossible-style abilities are solid for infiltration, though there are spells that are similarly as effective.
+The fact that it is a half-feat certainly makes up for it a bit, but it’s questionable to choose a feat that a spell like invisibility can accomplish quite easily, if in a different manner.

 Defensive Duelist